 Although the Chinese are very influenced by digital channels during the shopping process, however, in terms of market statistics, 92% of consumers still choose to shop offline.

 But a simple offline store is no longer enough for demanding Chinese consumers.
-Experience and interactivity within the store is in great demand.
+Experience and interactivity within the store are in great demand.
 Young Chinese consumers prefer unique and innovative experiences in branded stores when it comes to making a purchase decision.

 Therefore, brands need to reinvent in-store experiences, satisfy the desire of young consumers to feel different and appreciated.

 The power of word of mouth in China’s luxury sector

-Since the power of community and word of mouth for advising and suggesting Chinese consumers on what products to buy, Baidu Zhihu is definitely a great tool for creating this effect.
+Since the power of community and word of mouth for advising and suggesting to Chinese consumers what products to buy, Baidu Zhihu is definitely a great tool for creating this effect.

 Not only being present on Baidu Zhihu will allow you to answer questions about your field but also to educate your target audience about your brands/products in an undercover way.
 It is an excellent tool to increase your conversion rate and to generate brand awareness.